finos/legend/docs/getting-started/introduction-to-legend.md

 title: Get Started
 sidebar_label: Get Started
 ---

+_TODO: add intro paragraph, point to user journeys, showcase models, tutorials, glossary.
+Explain where to find what on the docs site.
+Consider framing this for each persona (business user vs. developer, new vs. experienced user._

 ## Introductory Videos

 Watch the introductory Studio & Query sessions hosted by Beeke-Marie Nelke for the FINOS Open Source community: